poloexe/webshell-investigation/README.md

 - `screenshots/`: screenshots from Wireshark.

-*This report was created for educational purposes as part of a Blue Team Level 1 (BTLO) challenge.*
+*This report was created for educational purposes as part of a BTLO challenge.*

 <br>